 I don’t know the exact SPF amounts as there are different sources claiming different numbers.

 Some say that coconut oil has an SPF of 10.

-I’m rather keeping the numbers low and give you the minimum.
+I rather keep the numbers low and give you the minimum.

-A very pleasant ingredient in this sunscreen recipe is vitamin E; a powerful antioxidant that protects against UV damage while moisturizing the skin.
+A very pleasant ingredient in this sunscreen is vitamin E. It’s a powerful antioxidant which protects against UV damage while moisturizing the skin.

 Melt the shea butter and coconut oil au bain marie in a bowl placed in a pan with shimmering water on low heat.

-The shea butter needs more time, so start with melting it first and then add the coconut oil.
+The shea butter needs more time, so melt it first and then add the coconut oil.